sevyharris/MonteCoffee/documentation/quick.rst

     reverse_events = {0: 1}

 Specifying which events are reverses help accelerating kMC simulations, as described in the tutorial on :ref:`Accelerating kMC <accelerating>`.
+For irreversible events, simply leave the event-number out of the `dict`.

 **Step 2.
 Define sites**

 In this step, the sites are defined from an :class:`ASE.Atoms` object.
-Here we create one site for each atom in a 10x10 fcc(111) surface, all with the same site-type :code:`stype`:
+We create one site for each atom in a 10x10 fcc(111) surface, all with the same site-type :code:`stype=0` and without any covering species :code:`covered=0`:

 .. code-block:: python